menu

 Palo Verde is very much a car-oriented town.
 This is because the population of Palo Verde isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-In terms of college education, Palo Verde ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Palo Verde ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 Palo Verde is an extremely ethnically-diverse town.
 The people who call Palo Verde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palo Verde residents report their race to be White.
 Palo Verde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 32.88% of the town’s residents.
 Important ancestries of people in Palo Verde include Polish, Irish, German, Yugoslavian, and Other West Indian.